A Brief History of the Society

 At this time meetings were held on Saturday afternoons as a safety measure whilst hostilities lasted but evening meetings were resumed in October 1945.
 From this time the society has continued to promote its activities with a series of papers, illustrated lectures etc with occasional visits to dock installations and ships.

-In February 1952 the Society became affiliated to the Historic Society of Lancashire & Cheshire, and members are invited to their lectures whenever they were of a nautical character.
+In February 1952 the Society became affiliated to the Historic Society of Lancashire & Cheshire, and members continue to be invited to their lectures whenever these are of a maritime character.

 Members have always been active in research, particularly about Liverpool ships, their owners, builders and voyages.
-Numerous papers and records were produced and were deposited in the Picton Library, William Brown Street, Liverpool.
-The 100th meeting of the society was held on the 7th December 1955 where it was decided to publish a booklet “In Retrospect 1938 – 1955” giving a brief outline of the origins of the society.
+Numerous papers and records have been produced and deposited initially in the Picton Library, William Brown Street, Liverpool and latterly the Maritime Archives and Library of the Merseyside Maritime Museum.
+The 100th meeting of the society was held on 7 December 1955 when it was decided to publish a booklet “In Retrospect 1938 – 1955” giving a brief outline of the origins of the society.

 Fortunately the society was then able to hold its monthly meetings in the Liverpool Maritime Museum.
-This arrangement continued for a good number of years when in 2014, the museum authorities notified the society that the education suite, where the meetings were held, would no longer be available.
-A number of different locations were considered and the venue that was finally picked was the Athenaeum in Church Alley in central Liverpool.
+This arrangement continued for many years until 2014, when the museum authorities notified the society that the education suite, where meetings were held, would no longer be available.
+A number of different locations were considered and the venue that was finally chosen was the Athenaeum in Church Alley in central Liverpool.

 A quarterly pamphlet, “News, Notes and Queries” was established in January 1951.
-The first editor was Mr. Keith P. Lewis, followed by Mr. Summerfield and later by Mr. A, Stuart Mountfield.
+The first editor was Mr. Keith P. Lewis, followed by Mr. Summerfield and later by Mr. A. Stuart Mountfield.
 This publication eventually became “The Bulletin” where members publish the results of their nautical research.
 As such it has received high praise for the quality of the writing and range of its contents.
-In 2008 on the 70th anniversary of the founding our society Lloyds Lists noted that, “……..Liverpool Nautical Research Society publishes a hugely readable, regular bulletin……”
+In 2008 on the 70th anniversary of our founding Lloyd’s List complimented The Bulletin as “hugely readable”.

-The society today continues to have a good working relationship with the Merseyside Maritime Museum, particularly the staff at the library.
-Over the years the society has carried out various projects suggested by the library staff.
-This has included producing a database of early steamships registered at Liverpool, indexing the subsidiary Register Books of Non-Liverpool Registered Vessel 1788 – 1818 plus other work.
-Cooperation with the library staff continues to the present time (2017) on a number of maritime projects.
+The society today continues to have a good working relationship with the Merseyside Maritime Museum, particularly the Maritime Archive and Library.
+Over the years the society has carried out various projects suggested by the library staff, including producing a database of early steamships registered at Liverpool, indexing the subsidiary Register Books of Non-Liverpool Registered Vessel 1788 – 1818 along with other work.
+We continue to cooperate with the Maritime Archive and Library on a number of research projects.

 - Development of organisations concerned with Welfare of Seamen on the Mersey 1820 – 1970 (S.D.
 Wilson – Liverpool Hope University)